pradeepmadanagopalan-hash/EV-Slip-Control-Digital-Twin/Project_Models/README.md

-This folder contains the core notebooks and processing scripts that implement the unsupervised ML based clustering workflow.
+This folder contains the core simulink models and MATLAB data that implement the slip control demonstarted in the project repo.

 Note: Only non-proprietary information has been included here, in compliance with confidentiality agreements.